michaelhebert1974/Projects-for-Billups-Worldwide/README.md

 (5) There is also a scoreboard that keeps running totals based on the results.<br />

-    (a) The scoreboard displays the following info:<br />
+        The scoreboard displays the following info:<br />

+        (1) The number of games you won<br />

         (2) The number of games the computer won<br />

         (3) The number of games both of you tied<br />

         (4) The total number of games played<br />

-        (5) Your total winning percentage (which is the total number of games you have won divided by the total number of games you played).<br />
+        (5) Your total winning percentage<br />
+        Calculated as the total number of games you won divided by the total number of games you played.<br />

-        PLEASE NOTE:  Ties do NOT count towards your "Win %" - however - they do count towards you being UNDEFEATED against the computer.<br />
+        PLEASE NOTE:  Ties do NOT count towards your "Win %"<br />
+                      However - Ties do count towards you being UNDEFEATED against the computer.<br />

 (6) You can reset all of your scores by pressing the "Reset All Scores" button in the Scoreboard section.<br />